 And if you really want to be sure to dry things up in the area, sprinkle some cornstarch over the area.
 Take care that your baby doesn’t breathe it in.

 Yes, the rumors are true.
 It really is liquid gold!
 If you’re breastfeeding, spread some collected breast milk over the infected area.
 I did this with my little man’s infection and I was amazed to see the redness go down by the next diaper change.
+Consider keeping a few extra bags of breastmilk frozen for when you are finished breastfeeding, just in case your toddler needs it again for a recurring yeast infection.

 If you’re using cloth diapers, you will want to switch to disposables for the time being, until the rash clears up.
 Preferably, use a disposable diaper brand that is non-toxic and doesn’t contain damaging chemicals such as chlorine, phthalates, latex, PVC, TBT, alcohol, preservatives, and antioxidants.
 When we do use disposables, I really like these organic bamboo diapers to be sure I’m not contributing to the redness of my baby’s skin.